-If I get a huge cut in hours, am I allowed to ask my employer to lay me off?
+If I get a huge cut in hours, have I effectively been laid off?

-If your job hours have been cut significantly (figure by at least 20%), this could be considered constructive dismissal.
+As well, if your job hours have been cut significantly (figure by at least 20%), this could be considered constructive dismissal.
 This is when your work situation changes in a fundamental way, and you don’t accept that change.
-We explain this concept here.

 Being constructively dismissed is the equivalent of being permanently laid off — a constructive dismissal gives a worker the right to quit their job, get a severance payment, and apply for unemployment benefits.

 Our information on constructive dismissal explains the concept more fully, and walks you step-by-step through options to work out the problem.